RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/consolidating_pipes.md

-Since this Chassis uses a Polymorphic sink it needs to reserve at least one of each item for itself – if it were to give up all of an item then it would stop sinking them and they would start going somewhere else.
+Since this Chassis uses a Polymorphic sink it needs to reserve at least one of each item for itself – if it were to give up all of an item then it would stop sinking them, and they would start going somewhere else.
 For this reason a setting like “Leave 1 item per type” is ideal.
 The “Normal” setting is good for machines’ output buffers or chests with regular ItemSink modules.
 The “Leave 1 item